pnp/blog/content/post/office-add-ins-community-call-march-10-2021.md

 disable web-plugins for Outlook on Windows.
 Where can we find documentation on what registry keys to set and where?**

-A:  We haven\'t yet documented the Group Policy (\"Deactivate Outlook web add-ins whose equivalent COM or VSTO add-in is installed\") that configures this behavior.
+A:  We haven't yet documented the Group Policy (\"Deactivate Outlook web add-ins whose equivalent COM or VSTO add-in is installed\") that configures this behavior.
 However, it will be added to the article [Make your Office Add-in compatible with an existing COM